Cali: Current statistics

-Crime
+Public order

 Cali had a murder rate of 66.4 per 100,000 inhabitants in 2014; this fell to 51.5 per 100,000 inhabitants in 2017.
 In 2006 the budget for security in Medellín was more than four times higher than in Cali, and in Bogota (which is 3.5 times more populous) the budget was more than seven times higher.

 Between 1 January and 1 December 2011 there were 1870 intentional homicides in the municipality of Cali, which is considered a 5% increase compared to 2010.
 The surge in violence in Cali in 2011 has partly been attributed to what has been described as an ongoing 'mafia war' between the 'neo-paramilitary' groups Los Rastrojos and Los Urabeños, both involved in drug trafficking.
 Los Rastrojos are considered the 'heirs' of the Cali Cartel and Los Urabeños have their roots in Colombia's coast.
 Los Rastrojos are accused of committing at least 80 murders in Cali in 2011.
 According to Colombia's most influential weekly magazine, Semana, there are over 1,700 assassins working for various groups in the city.
 3.8 percent of street addresses account for 100 percent of homicides.

 During 2012, there was a decrease in homicides, with 24 cases fewer than for the same period last year, and there were 294 fewer people injured, which means a reduction of 8% from a year previous.
 There were 323 fewer car thefts, i.e. a decrease of 21% over the same period of 2011.
 There were 152 fewer residential burglaries, which means a reduction of 17% from the same period of 2011.
 There was also strengthening in technology citywide by the installation of 254 security cameras.